randyrossi/bmc64/README.md

 A: Yes, you must edit BOTH config.txt and cmdline.txt.

    In config.txt, select an hdmi_mode that is 60hz.
-   In cmdline.txt, change machine_timing to ntsc
+   In cmdline.txt, change machine_timing to ntsc or ntsc-hdmi for HDMI If using composite, machine_timing MUST be ntsc-composite.
+Othersie you will get audio synchronization issues.

    Be aware that some demos/games will not run if the machine is NTSC.
-If you mix those two settings, your machine will likely run fast/slow and not look good.
+If you mix those two settings, your machine will likely run fast/slow, not look good or have audio issues (or all of the above).

 Q: Why does the video look soft/stretched/dark?